How to Make a Delta Kite

 • Measure and cut off two 0.25 DL (30 cm, 12 in.) lengths of shoelace.
 To prevent the cut ends from fraying, just tie a Simple knot near the end.

-• Attach the ties at the spar crossing points which you marked on the leading edge spars.
+• Attach the ties at the spar crossing-points that you marked on the leading edge spars.
 A tight Granny knot will do, leaving equal lengths of shoelace on either side of the knot.

 For the following, you will need to use pieces of electrical insulation tape.
 Unless otherwise noted, make each one about four times longer than it is wide: